In a nutshell

 - When financial difficulties arise in companies, the rapid deployment of a legal team is necessary to provide immediate assistance.
 This area of law is extremely fast-paced and lawyers are often asked to deliver solutions overnight.

 - Insolvency and restructuring involves mountains of paperwork, so lawyers need to be organised and able to prioritise their workload, particularly when dealing with multiple assignments.
 With so much at stake, attention to detail is paramount when drafting asset sale agreements or documents to be filed at court.

-- Restructuring and insolvency situations are understandably tense for both debtors and creditors, and lawyers sometimes need to deal with difficult people, so they must be able to hold their ground and show they are not easily intimidated.
+- Restructuring and insolvency situations are understandably tense for both debtors and creditors, and lawyers sometimes need to deal with difficult people, so they must be able to hold their ground and show they are not easily shaken or intimidated.